 "Although a hazy day generally has 2.9% higher risk [of death] than a day without haze, a very intense adverse effect is found on the mortality associated with mental and behavior disorders," says the research team.
 "A combined influence of haze, extreme weather/air quality and urban environment can result in extremely high mortality."

 Research team member Lin Yang of Hong Kong Polytechnic University told The Guardian.
 "Haze days are very likely to trigger an acute depression response in people.
-This has been shown in surveys in 2013 in Indonesia, where there was a big disaster of haze from forest fires."
+This has been shown in surveys in Indonesia, where there was a big disaster of haze from forest fires."

 Pollution and mental illness in children and adolescents